atsaloli/cf3-tutorial/source/250-020-Processes-0270-Exercise.exr.md

 Kill a process

-Start print services manually (e.g., `yum install cups; /etc/init.d/cups start`) and then write and run a promise to signal TERM and KILL to the cupsd process
+Start print services manually (e.g., `yum install -y cups; service cups start`) and then write and run a promise to signal TERM and KILL to the cupsd process.